mergeability/mergeable/docs/validators/author.rst

       - do: author
         must_include:
             regex: 'user-1'
-            message: 'Custom include message...'
+            message: 'Custom include message...'  # optional
         must_exclude:
             regex: 'user-2'
-            message: 'Custom exclude message...'
+            message: 'Custom exclude message...'  # optional
         team: 'org/team-slug'  # verify that the author is in the team
-        # all of the message sub-option is optional
+        one_of: ['user-1', '@org/team-slug']  # verify author for being one of the users or a team member
+        none_of: ['user-2', '@bot']  # verify author for not being one of the users or the mergeable bot

 you can use ``and`` and ``or`` options to create more complex filters